SuperSaiyanMohamed/dropshipping-woocommerce/README.txt

 == Changelog ==

+= 2.1.0 =
+* ADDED: Can send notes along with orders to Knawat dashboard.
+* ADDED: Knawat categories gets added as product tags to existing products.
+* ADDED: Force update single product from Knawat in edit product page.
+* ADDED: Force update mutliple products from Knawat in all products page.
+* FIX: Parent child product issue.
+* FIX: Performance enhancement when creating new order.

 = 2.0.7 =
 * FIX: Product with only 1 variation gets added as a simple product instead of variation.